ClarytyLLC/docs/src/docs/tutorials/pages/using-authentication-authorization-tokens.md

 }
 ```

-In the latter case, you must of course have got the ID from somewhere in
-order to bootstrap the query.
-The object may have been made private,
-or un-shared, at some point.
-Or it may have been passed through some side channel
-(email, instant message, etc.) by a user who does have access to it.
-In any case, unauthorized objects are effectively invisible; the caller is
-not entitled to know if they exist or not.

-An unexpected `not_found` can indicate that:
+An `not_found` error indicates that:

-* the resource has been deleted
+* the resource does not exist.
-* the resource is owned by another organization and your access has been revoked
+* the resource is owned by another organization and you do not have access to it.
-* you are inadvertently using a token for a different org (such as a personal
-  free developer account, versus an organization for you company)
+* the user token you are using does not have the required privileges.
-* you are using an engine token that was created for a different job (this is a common mis-step)
+* the engine token you are using was created for a different job.

-Resolutions may include:

-* Just don't attempt to access the resource.
-Ignore the error and continue,
-  or, if you're testing, use a resource that you do have access to.
-* Locate the owner of the resource (whoever gave you its ID) and ask them to
+To resolve an  `not_found` error you may:

-  share it with your organization or make it public (they might, of course, decline to do so).
+* Request the resource owner to either share the resource with your organization or make it public.
-* If you're using an API token, ensure that it is for the correct organization.
+* Ensure that you are using an API token of the correct organization.
-* If you're using an engine token, generate a fresh engine payload and test task.
-  This payload will contain a new token with appropriate rights for the
+* If using an engine token, then regenerate the engine payload and try again.
+This payload will include a new token with appropriate rights for the
   resources referenced in the task.